SlimeVR/SlimeVR-Docs-Site/src/common-issues.md

 If adding SlimeVR to your firewall has not worked, you can try to diagnose the issue further with the following steps:

+1. Make sure computer's Ethernet/WiFi connection is set to Private.
+1. Make sure Network Discovery is enabled on your active network interface.
+1. Disable any VPN software or hardware.
+1. Make sure your trackers are not connected to a Guest WiFi network.
+1. Make sure the WiFi network does NOT have AP Isolation enabled.
+1. Deleting the SlimeVR configuration: Close SlimeVR and delete the configs folder at %AppData%\dev.slimevr.SlimeVR.
+1. Installing the server then running the server on another device on the network, then closing the new server you installed causes the trackers to reconnect to the previously used server.
-1. Try completely disabling Windows Defender Firewall on your computer temporarily to test if the trackers will connect.
+1. Try completely disabling Windows Defender Firewall or any other antivirus on your computer temporarily to test if the trackers will connect.
    - If the trackers only show up on SlimeVR when Windows Defender Firewall is disabled, then you have a problem with your firewall.
 1. Try pinging the tracker from your computer to see if it can be reached by opening Command Prompt (CMD) and run the command `ping <IP>`, where `<IP>` is your tracker's IP (ex. `ping 192.168.0.1`).
 You can find the tracker's IP using the "Serial console" under the "Settings" tab of the SlimeVR GUI.
    - If the command outputs something like `Reply from 192.168.XXX.XXX: Destination host unreachable.`, then you likely have a problem with either your router or your firewall.